 I first began volunteering for RCC in 2008, working with the Archaeology Collection.
 At the time I was studying towards my undergraduate degree in Archaeology and Ancient History and my volunteering was the perfect complement to my academic interest as well as my early interest in working with collections.
 During the 3 years that I volunteered with RCC I began to develop basic collections skills such as object handling, cataloguing and even conservation cleaning – I have since learned that these are essential when applying for any position in a museum!
 Volunteering really helped me to gain a good understanding of working with objects as well as giving me a good taste of the type of role I could carry out in a museum environment.
 Whilst studying towards my PhD in Egyptology (since 2010) I gained a position as Collections Assistant at RCC, which I know would not have been possible without the essential experience and support from RCC staff that I gained from my volunteering.
 In 2011 I became a Museum Collections Assistant at the Shakespeare Birthplace Trust and I was promoted to a House Steward in 2015.
 The skills and experience I gained at RCC have been essential and really allowed me to progress in the sector!

 You can find more information via our volunteering page on our blog.

 How to apply

 Currently all of our volunteering positions are filled.
-We will be advertising new positions in January 2017.
+We will advertise any new opportunities here when they arise.

 We recommend that you first refer to our volunteering policy and guidance.